aboorde/prft-interview-assessment/README.md

 │   package.json
 │   pom.xml
 │   README.MD
-│   setup.cmd								This windows batch file will setup the project, for first time use only │   tsd.json
+│   setup.cmd								--This windows batch file will setup the project, for first time use only │   tsd.json
 ├───app
-│   ├───asset								Contains the resource to be copied to web content folder directly, e.g. images, html pages and etc │   │   ├───images
+│   ├───asset								--Contains the resource to be copied to web content folder directly, e.g. images, html pages and etc │   │   ├───images
 │   │   ├───mock-data
-│   │   └───view							Contains the html files, move to other directory if html needs to be minified?
+│   │   └───view							--Contains the html files, move to other directory if html needs to be minified?
-│   ├───config								To be removed??
+│   ├───config								--To be removed--
-│   ├───css									Contains the CSS files, which will be concatenated, minified, and copied to  web content folder │   ├───sass								Contains the SASS files, which will be compiled into css, concatenated, minified, and copied to  web content folder
+│   ├───css									--Contains the CSS files, which will be concatenated, minified, and copied to  web content folder │   ├───sass								--Contains the SASS files, which will be compiled into css, concatenated, minified, and copied to  web content folder
-│   └───script								Contains the TYPESCRIPT files, which will be compiled into css, concatenated, uglified, and copied to  web content folder
+│   └───script								--Contains the TYPESCRIPT files, which will be compiled into css, concatenated, uglified, and copied to  web content folder
-└───test									Contains unit test case
+└───test									--Contains unit test case
     └───unit
         ├───controller
         ├───coverage